Vishnudivya2020/Subscription-plan/README.md

 ## React Pricing Cards
-📄 Project Overview
+# Overview

-This project demonstrates a responsive pricing card layout using React and CSS.
-It includes three subscription plans: Free, Plus, and Pro, each with different features and access levels.
+A responsive pricing card layout built with React and CSS, featuring three plans: Free, Plus, and Pro.
+Features are shown with check or cross icons, and unavailable options are disabled.

-The project also uses conditional rendering to display check marks or cross marks for unavailable features and responsive media queries for mobile and tablet screens.

-🛠️ Technologies Used

-React.js – For building reusable components

-CSS – For styling and responsive design

-Media Queries – For mobile-first responsive layouts

-Google Material Symbols – For check and cross icons

-⚙️ Features
+# Features

-Three pricing plans: Free, Plus, and Pro
+Three pricing plans with different access and features Conditional rendering of ticks/crosses

-Conditional rendering for features (tick or cross icons)

-Responsive design with media queries
+Responsive layout using media queries

-Hover effect on cards
+Hover effects on cards and buttons

-Disabled state for unavailable buttons and features
+# Technologies
+* React.js
+* CSS & Flexbox
+* Media Queries
+* Material Symbols for icons